Battle of the Sea of Azov: The battle

-After concluding the Battle of Kiev in September 1941, the German Army Group South advanced from the Dniepr to the Sea of Azov coast.
-The city of Rostov was assigned as the objective for the 11th Army now commanded by General von Schobert, however he died in a crash the same day due to landing his liaison Fieseler Storch aircraft in a minefield.
-To replace him, General of Infantry Von Manstein was ordered to travel from the Leningrad sector of the front to the extreme southern sector.
+After concluding the Battle of Kiev in September 1941, the German Army Group South advanced from the Dnieper to the Sea of Azov coast.
+The city of Rostov was assigned as the objective for the 11th Army now commanded by General Eugen Ritter von Schobert, however he died in a crash the same day due to landing his liaison Fieseler Storch aircraft in a minefield.
+To replace him, General of Infantry Erich von Manstein was ordered to travel from the Leningrad sector of the front to the extreme southern sector.
 He would also receive support from the 4th Luftwaffe Air Fleet.

 At this time the LIV Army Corps of the 11th Army were still engaged in the Crimea, and because the Romanian forces were still engaged in the Siege of Odessa, the Army's resources for the Rostov objective were severely limited, even though Red Army troops were in retreat.
-For this reason Von Manstein initially replaced the LIV Corps with the smaller XXX Army Corps and XLIX Mountain Corps and ordered the LIV Corps into the first echelon in the advance to Rostov.
+For this reason, von Manstein initially replaced the LIV Corps with the smaller XXX Army Corps and XLIX Mountain Corps and ordered the LIV Corps into the first echelon in the advance to Rostov.

-Late in September the 3rd Romanian Army joined the 11th Army in the advance towards Rostov but were severely depleted by the attacks of the Soviet 9th and 18th Armies on 26 September.
+Late in September the 3rd Romanian Army, under the command of Lieutenant General Petre Dumitrescu, joined the 11th Army in the advance towards Rostov, but were severely depleted by the attacks of the Soviet 9th and 18th Armies on 26 September.
 This forced a halt to the Army's advance to safeguard its flank and obliged Von Manstein to use his only mobile reserve unit, the Leibstandarte Brigade, to shore up Romanian defences.